 What I love about this project is that they have thought of everything their community needs.
 Realising that the nearest doctor is one hour’s walk, they started a medical project with free consultations from two local doctors, making medical care more accessible to the local people.
 They give the locals food, offer them a place to sleep twice a month.

-As Bernardo showed me around the project. a fourteen year old boy turned up called Jose.
+As Bernardo showed me around the project. a fourteen-year-old boy turned up called Jose.
 He had a wound that he came to get cleaned.
-Bernardo told me that Jose’s dad left him when he was younger and he now helps look after his two younger brothers who’s dad died.
+Bernardo told me that Jose’s dad left him when he was younger and he now helps look after his two younger brothers whose dad died.
 Next year Jose is hoping to get a scholarship.
 Hearing Jose’s story made me realise how important their work was within the community.

 The Peace Project offers volunteering opportunities with the opportunity of at least 2/3 weeks working with the children.
 Volunteers have to be passionate about something that they can teach but you do need to know some Spanish.
 They are always on the look out for volunteers to support their projects.
 Click on the website to find out more.